Analytical formula for the cross section of hadron production from $e^{+}e^{-}$ collisions around the narrow charmouinum resonances: Comparison among results from AAF, DTFI and Monte Carlo generator

 where

-The threshold energy $M_{th}$ is the sum of masses for the final states, and the integral is composed by two parts which are separated by a point $M_0$=$\sqrt{s-2\sqrt{s}E^{cut}_{r}}$ with an energy cut $E^{cut}_{r}$ on the ISR photon.
-In practice, $E^{cut}_{r}$ is set to the energy sensitivity of photon detection because an ISR photon within the range 0 $\sim$ $E^{cut}_{\gamma}$ to be detected.
-Here, since the ConExc only consider the ISR effect, the $\sigma_0$ must be the cross section after convolving the Gaussian resolution to consider both beam energy spread and ISR effects.
-And the radiative function W$(s,x)$ is expressed as:
+The mass threshold for hadronic final states is $M_{th}$, and the integral is composed of two parts which are separated by a point $M_0$=$\sqrt{s-2\sqrt{s}E^{cut}_{\gamma}}$ with an energy cut $E^{cut}_{\gamma}$ on the ISR photon.
+And $b$ is a small value, $b\ll 1$.
+In practice, $E^{cut}_{\gamma}$ is set to the energy sensitivity of photon detection.
+Here, since the {\sc ConExc} only consider the ISR effect, the $\sigma^0$ must be the cross section after convolving the Gaussian resolution to consider both beam energy spread and ISR effects.
+The radiative function W$(x,s)$ is expressed as:

-which is little difference with Eq.~\ref{eq_isr} or Eq.~\ref{eq_isr2}.
-The $\beta$ is similar as t in Eq.~\ref{eq_isr} or Eq.~\ref{eq_isr2}.
-Here, since the ConExc only consider the ISR effect, the $\sigma_0$ must be the cross section after convolving the Gaussian resolution to compare with our analytic form.
-The order of convolution in the formula for calculating the cross section in the analytic form is exactly the opposite, and it is to convolve the ISR function first and then the Gaussian function.
-Jackson and Scharre had~\cite{convolution_order} pointed out that the order of convolution does not affect the results.
-Although the formula for calculating the cross section in the analytical form is different from that used to calculate the cross section in the ConExc Monte Carlo generator, the results of the calculations are essentially the same.
+which has some difference with Eq.~(\ref{eq_isr}) or Eq.~(\ref{eq_isr2}).
+The $\beta$ takes the same defination as $t$ in Eq.~(\ref{eq_isr}) or Eq.~(\ref{eq_isr2}).
+The $\Delta$ is in a different representation from $1+\delta$ in Eq.(\ref{eq_isr}) or Eq.~(\ref{eq_isr2}).
+The order of convolutions of ISR and beam energy spread in the AAF is exactly the opposite to that in the {\sc ConExc} generator.
+In Ref.~\cite{convolution_order}, it has been pointed out that the order of convolutions does not affect the results in a narrow energy range and with a small $\Xf$.
+A test is performed with different orders around $\psi(2S)$ resonance with $\Xf=0.1$.
+The difference between two orders is no more than 0.05\% with the same parameterizations as that used for Fig.~\ref{fig_cpr_meson} and Fig.~\ref{fig_cpr_bb}.